• Skip to primary navigation

 Mochi has a unique, bouncy chewiness that gives it a wonderful eating experience.

-🔍 What is mochi?
+What is mochi?

 Mochi is made from short-grain sweet "sticky" rice flour, however, the flour is not sweet and has a very delicate flavor.
 Although this rice is often referred to as glutinous rice, it does not contain any gluten.
 Rather the naming refers to the sticky and glue-like nature of the flour.
 The sweet rice flour mimics the properties of gluten and gives it an iconic bouncy and chewy texture.

-🍽 Kitchen Equipment For This Recipe
+Kitchen Equipment

-• Non-stick Donut Pan: when it comes to these baked apple cider mochi donuts, the easiest way to achieve the perfect donut shape is by using non stick donut pans.
+• Non-stick Donut Pan: when it comes to these baked apple cider mochi donuts, the easiest way to achieve the perfect donut shape is by using nonstick donut pans.

-• Glass Mixing Bowls: these nesting glass mixing bowls are my favorite bowls to use when I'm baking.
-All the different sizes make it so easy to see all the ingredients I am working with.
+• Glass Mixing Bowls: these nesting glass mixing bowls are my favorite bowls to use when I’m baking.
+All the different sizes make it easy to see all the ingredients I am working with.

 • Kitchen Scale: using a kitchen scale will always yield a more accurate bake than using measuring cups.
 I highly recommend using one.
 This pink kitchen scale has helped me accomplish so many perfect bakes.